LedgerProject/disemin-ipfs-middleware/README.md

 ## Deploy

-The app is dockerized, so you can run with Docker.
+The server is dockerized, so you can run with Docker.

 1. Clone the source code and navigate to the cloned folder